PaulusTM/backstage/docs/plugins/composability.md

 component for the outside world, and is used by other components and plugins that wish to link to the routable component.

-As of now there are only two extension creation functions in the core library, but it is possible to add more of them in the future, but more may be added in the future.
+As of now there are only two extension creation functions in the core library, but more may be added in the future.
 There are also some plugins that provide ways to extend functionality through their own extensions, like `createScaffolderFieldExtension` from `@backstage/plugin-scaffolder`.
 Extensions